el-moudni-hicham/bigdata-spark-sql/README.md

 We want to develop a Spark application for Products.

-The products are stored in a CSV file.
+The products are stored in a JSON file.

 ![image](https://github.com/el-moudni-hicham/bigdata-spark-sql/assets/85403056/5a8c3ffa-3748-4dce-b16c-051d1029f8b6)